Polyptych of Saint Barbara (Palma Vecchio)

-The Polyptych of Saint Barbarba (Italian: Polittico di Santa Barbara) was painted by Palma Vecchio in the early 1520s as the altarpiece for the Venetian church of Santa Maria Formosa.
-It is a composition of six panels, with Saint Barbara in the centre, under the dead Christ, and to right and left Saints Dominic (or Vincent Ferrer), Sebastian, John the Baptist and Anthony the Abbot.
+The Polyptych of Saint Barbara (Italian: Polittico di Santa Barbara) was painted by Palma Vecchio in the early 1520s as the altarpiece for the Venetian church of Santa Maria Formosa.
+It is a composition of six panels, with Saint Barbara in the centre, under the dead Christ, and to the right and left Saints Dominic (or Vincent Ferrer), Sebastian, John the Baptist and Anthony the Abbot.
 The central panel of Saint Barbara is considered by many to be one of Palma's greatest achievements.

 History

 This altarpiece was painted in Palma Vecchio's middle or Giorgionesque period, at the request of the Bombardieri, the heavy artillerymen of Venice, for the altar of their chapel in the Church of Santa Maria Fomosa at Venice, where it still occupies its original place.
 The execution of the work was entrusted to Jacopo Palma, called II Vecchio, lit. 'the old', to distinguish him from his grand-nephew.
 Saint Barbara is the patroness of soldiers, and for that reason her form was chosen to decorate the altar of the chapel where the artillerists offered their prayers for her protection in war, and to give thanks for victories.
 The work was made in about 1523 or 1524.